-1 4.2.1.3 Integer number attributes
+5 4.2.1.3 Integer number attributes

-2 Valid values for an integer number attribute are values that conform to the xs:long datatype.
+6 Valid values for an integer number attribute are values that conform to the xs:long datatype.

-3 4.2.1.4 Real number attributes
+7 4.2.1.4 Real number attributes

-4 Valid values for a real number attribute are values that conform to the xs:double datatype.
+8 Valid values for a real number attribute are values that conform to the xs:double datatype.

-4.2.1.5 Boolean attributes
+9 4.2.1.5 Boolean attributes

-6 Valid values for a Boolean attribute are values that conform to the xs:boolean datatype.
+10 Valid values for a Boolean attribute are values that conform to the xs:boolean datatype.

-7 4.2.1.6 ID attributes
+11 4.2.1.6 ID attributes

-- 8 Valid values for an ID attribute are values that conform to the ID datatype, that is, all string representations - of UUIDs.
+- 12 Valid values for an ID attribute are values that conform to the ID datatype, that is, all string representations - of UUIDs.

-10 4.2.2 Composite attributes
+14 4.2.2 Composite attributes

-- 11 A composite attribute is an attribute that may contain multiple values.
-In this Standard, a composite - 12 attribute is a list attribute.
+- 15 A composite attribute is an attribute that may contain multiple values.
+In this Standard, a composite - 16 attribute shall be a list attribute.

-13 4.2.2.1 List attribute
+17 4.2.2.1 List attribute

-- 14 Valid values for the list datatype are all lists (series) of attribute values.
-The order between the child - 15 attributes in this list is important.
-In contrast to attributes enclosed in a component, attributes enclosed in a - 16 list may share the same key.
+- Valid values for the list datatype are all lists (series) of attribute values.
+The order between the child attributes in this list shall be important.
+In contrast to attributes analysis in a component, attributes - attributes in this list shall be important.
+In contrast to attributes enclosed in a component, attributes - enclosed in such an attribute value list may share the same key.
+Note that the attribute value list is not the - same as the list attribute: The former is contained in the latter, and the latter is a component but the former - is not.

-17 4.3 Global attributes
+4.3 Global attributes

-- 18 A log shall hold a (possibly empty) list of global attribute declarations.
-A global attribute declaration shall - 19 have a valid key, a valid datatype, and a valid value for the datatype.
-A global attribute declaration can - 20 either be for events or for traces. - 21 Global attributes are a required feature for compliance to this Standard.
-Nevertheless, a defensive approach - 22 is recommended with respect to global attributes, as there is no way to undo a global declaration.
+- A log shall hold a (possibly empty) list of global attribute declarations.
+A global attribute declaration shall - have a valid key, a valid datatype, and a valid value for the datatype.
+A global attribute declaration shall - either be a global event attribute or a global trace attribute. - Global attributes are a required feature for compliance to this Standard.
+Nevertheless, a defensive approach - is recommended with respect to global attributes, as there is no way to undo a global declaration.

-23 4.3.1 Global event attributes
+4.3.1 Global event attributes

-- 24 Global event attributes are event attributes that are understood to be available and properly defined for each 25 - event in the log (be it in a trace or not).
-As a result, every event in the log shall contain an attribute with the 26 - given key and the given datatype, but possibly with a different valid value.
-The value provided for a global - 27 event attribute declaration is only significant in case an event needs to be created (for some reason) for - 28 which no value is provided for that attribute.
-In that case, the value of the declaration shall be used as the - 29 value for the attribute.
+Global event attributes are event attributes that are understood to be available and properly defined for each event in the log (be it in a trace or not).
+As a result, every event in the log shall contain an attribute with the given key and the given datatype, but possibly with a different valid value.
+The value provided for a global event attribute declaration is only significant in case an event needs to be created (for some reason) for which no value is provided for that attribute.
+In that case, the value of the declaration shall be used as the value for the attribute.
 In all other cases, the value of the declaration is insignificant, and shall not be used.